 I’m so, so, so thankful to my friend who saved our dinners and served my family in this way.
 I’m getting to the end of my first month’s stash and I plan to continue this method for awhile.
 Having a month’s worth of dinners prepped, cooked, and ready to go is a bigger blessing than I could have ever described.

-If you’re suffering from Seasonal Affective Disorder (SAD) you might want to check out Lori’s tips for dealing with SAD in the winter.
+If you’re suffering from Seasonal Affective Disorder (SAD) you might want to check out Lori’s tips for dealing with SAD in the winter or about food causing depression.
 The tips are also perfect for depression or any other rough times.